Torreya01/Data_Science-CW2-2024/README.md

 ### If you do not have R installed

-You can access to the application via this website.
+You can access to the application via the website here.

 ## Instructions for reproducing